evanscottgray/dtaas/arp/README.md

 ### Usage
 1. `docker build --rm=true --tag="dtaas/arp" ./`
-2. `docker run -d -privileged=true -e TARGET=SomeTarget -e GATEWAY=SomeGateway dtaas/arp:latest`
+2. `docker run -d --privileged=true -e TARGET=SomeTarget -e GATEWAY=SomeGateway dtaas/arp:latest`

 ### Warning
 This WILL break things on your network if you're not careful.
 It will pwn the cam tables on your switches/routers/whatever.